 November 13, 2020, according to the C.D.C., the lockdowns coupled with remote learning caused the number of emergency room visits for mental health reasons among children ages 12 to 17, from March through October to rise 31%, compared with the same period last year.
 Meanwhile, Governor A. Beshear announced two single-day records with 3,173 new cases and 25 deaths.

 November 13, 2021, Frankfort announced that the century-old Kentucky Capitol building would soon have a $100 million makeover.
-Meanwhile, some military analysts warned America’s growing presence around Ukraine caused Russian troops to gather on Ukraine’s border.
-The U.S. has been training Ukrainian soldiers in their country since 2015, a year after the U.S. helped overthrow the Ukrainian government.
+Meanwhile, military analysts warned about America’s growing presence around Ukraine, which caused Russian troops to gather on Ukraine’s border.
+The U.S. had been training Ukrainian soldiers in their country since 2015, a year after the U.S. helped overthrow the Ukrainian government.